D'amour ou d'amitié

-"D'amour ou d'amitié" (meaning "Of Love or Friendship") is a song by Canadian singer Celine Dion, recorded for her French-language album, Tellement j'ai d'amour...
+"D'amour ou d'amitié" (English: "of love or friendship") is a song by Canadian singer Celine Dion, recorded for her French-language album, Tellement j'ai d'amour...
 (1982).
 It was written by lyricist Eddy Marnay and French composers Jean Pierre Lang and Roland Vincent.
-"D'amour ou d'amitié" was released as a single in France in December 1982 and in Quebec, Canada in April 1983.
+"D'amour ou d'amitié" was released as a single in France in December 1982 and in Quebec, Canada in May 1983.
 The song became a commercial success, topping the chart in Quebec and reaching top ten in France.
 It was also certified Gold in both countries, making Dion the first Canadian artist to receive a Gold certification in France.
 In 2005, "D'amour ou d'amitié" was included on Dion's greatest hits album, On ne change pas.

 Background and release

 In 1982, Eddy Marnay discovered a melody written by Jean Pierre Lang and Roland Vincent and wrote lyrics for it, creating "D'amour ou d'amitié".
 He wrote about awakening to love and crossing the barrier from friendship to romance.
 The song was recorded at the Family Sound Studio in Paris in July 1982 and produced by Marnay, assisted by Rudi Pascal.
 Pathé-Marconi released it as a 7" single in France in December 1982, with "Visa pour les beaux jours" on the B-side.

 In January 1983, Dion represented Canada as revelation of the year at Midem in Cannes.
 She performed "D'amour ou d'amitié" in front of 3,500 music professionals.
 After that, RTL radio station decided to make "D'amour ou d'amitié" their favorite song and played it several times a day.
 Soon, other radio stations in France followed suit.
 Few days later, Dion performed "D'amour ou d'amitié" on Michel Drucker's popular TV show, Champs-Élysées.
 In April 1983, Pathé-Marconi also released "D'amour ou d'amitié" as a 12" maxi-single with two more songs.
-The same month, a 7" single was issued in Quebec, Canada by Saisons.
+In May 1983, a 7" single was issued in Quebec, Canada by Saisons.
 It was the second single from Tellement j'ai d'amour..., after "Tellement j'ai d'amour pour toi".
 In early 1984 in Germany, Dion also released a German-language version of "D'amour ou d'amitié" titled "Was bedeute ich dir".
 The B-side included "Mon ami, geh nicht fort", a German version of "Mon ami m'a quittée".